 Another option to consider is IPF treatment centers.
 These are medical centers that specialize in treating this rare disease.
 There are a few located throughout the country, so you should ask your doctor if there is one near where you live.

-The Pulmonary Fibrosis Foundation has put together a list of medical centers that they believe have demonstrated expertise in diagnosing and treating PF.
-To find one near you, visit the list of Medical Centers Specializing in PF Care page at PulmonaryFibrosis.org.
+The Pulmonary Fibrosis Foundation has put together a list of IPF treatment centers available at the Medical Centers Specializing in PF Care page at PulmonaryFibrosis.org.

 Reach out to support communities: